-The terms “microbrewery” and “craft beer” were coined in the 1980s, essentially to differentiate large commercial breweries from the smaller independent breweries that were popping up and brewing a wide variety of beer – melding traditional styles with innovative approaches and new ingredients.
+The terms “microbrewery” and “craft beer” are common terms used to to differentiate large commercial breweries from the smaller independent breweries that were popping up and brewing a wide variety of beer – melding traditional styles with innovative approaches and new ingredients.
 Since then, the "craft beer" industry has grown significantly since those days, giving brewmasters creative license to design interesting (and fantastic) beer.
-“Microbreweries” are places where you can expect a wide variety of styles and flavours and, when done well, a high-quality product.
+“Microbreweries” and "craft breweries" are places where you can expect a wide variety of styles and flavours and, when done well, a high-quality product.
+And we are technically both a "microbrewery" (under provincial law) and a "craft brewery" (as a proud member of the Saskatchewan Craft Brewers Association)

 Beer is made by extracting sugar from malted barley by “mashing” it in hot water, boiling that sugar water (called “wort”) with a variety of hops, to produce distinctive flavours and aromas.
 We then cool down the boiled wort to room temperature and add our yeastie friends, which converts the sugar in the wort into alcohol and does a bunch of other neat stuff.

 We have always liked to make a wide variety of beer, from traditional pale ales to West Coast IPAs to oatmeal stouts to beer that pushes the boundaries of what people commonly think of as "beer".
 When you walk into our taproom, you will always find a spectrum of beer styles that we take pride in serving.
-We promise to keep things interesting.
+We like a lot of different beer styles and we like pushing boundaries - it's one reason why we started so small (another reason is that we had to fit the equipment in the building!).

 You can check out what's on the fill station right here.